andrewmkhoury/notes/devops/README.md

 Retries + Exponential Back-off
 * Time to delay retry in case of failed requests.
 * If retry fails give double time before trying again.

+## Troubleshooting

+### Benefits of Troubleshooting
+* Not all troubleshooting is for CSO, might be an alert to analyze.
+* Troubleshooting can reduce toil.

+### Troubleshooting Process
+1. Report - What is the expected behavior?
+Actual?
+Reproducible issue?
+2. Triage - Who do we need?
+Severity?
+Prioritize stopping the bleeding.
+3. Examine - Gather data.
+What parts of system are affected?
+4. Diagnose - Build a hypothesis
+5. Test - Try to validate the hypothesis
+6. Fix - Prove hypothesis of root cause.
+Start problem mangement process.
+Write report of incident.
+7. RCA - After fix, prepare problem management w/ RCA (root cause analysis).